Zest-studi-o/p04-restaurant-bookings/README.md

 ![Flowchart](flowchart.jpeg)

 ### Database Schema
-The database shema shows the structure of the database, the type and their relationship.
+The database schema shows the structure of the database, the type and their relationship.
 This schema was done using [Lucid Chart](https://www.lucidchart.com/)

 ![Database Schema](docs/readme/P04-Database-schema.jpg)